mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-04-30-delaunay-super-triangle-revisited.md

 What we are after with the so-called super-triangle is a triangle that contains all the points we are triangulating.
-The strategy we follow is simple:
+The strategy we followed is simple:

 1) compute a rectangular box that contains all the points we want to triangulate,
 2) compute a triangle that contains that rectangular box.

+Below is how (1) looks in code; we omitted (2) because we are simply going to re-use it as-is, but you can look at [this earlier post for details][7].

 ``` fsharp
 let superTriangle (points: seq<Point>): Triangle =